What is a CI Configuration File?

 # Configuration File Location

 The convention for the Cloud Native Build configuration file is to name it .cnb.yml and place it in the root directory of the repository.
-The configuration file is treated as code.
+The configuration file can also be treated as code.

 This means that the configuration file can be modified through a PR, which is crucial in open-source collaboration scenarios.

-By including the build process in version control, it maintains the same transparency and change process as the source code, making it easy to trace modification history.
+Include the build configuration files in version control, maintaining the same transparency and change process as the source code, making modification history easy to trace.

 # Basic Syntax Structure of the Configuration File